HIVE-ResearchGroup/OpenXR_Varjo_Template/README.md

 ## Noticeable mentions
 - Sky and Fog Volume: I tweaked the it slightly in order to match the requirements of the Varjo SDK.
 (Now, the focus-rectangle shouldn't be visible).
 If the scene doesn't match your lighting conditions, you may turn the exposure down inside the Sky and Fog Volume.
 - If there's a slight flickering around your focus displays on your Varjo headset, try adding/changing the override regarding "motion blur" in your project.
-If this still doesn't help out and don't have the time to further testing, you may deactivate "Forveated Rendering" (Project Settings -> XR Plug-in Management -> Varjo).
+If this still doesn't help out and don't have the time to further testing, you may deactivate "Foveated Rendering" (Project Settings -> XR Plug-in Management -> Varjo).
 This option controls if the focus of the display should be restricted on a small rectangle (checked - increases performance) or should cover the whole display (unchecked).
-You may uncheck it for a smoother experience but maybe get not the best performance.
 - By default, the Eye Offset is set to 1 because otherwise, there would be a noticeable object drift of your objects inside your AR scene.
 If it happens that you notice this behaviour, make sure to check this setting first.
 - Since this project uses the HDRP pipeline, you probably should get used in using the physical based lighting setup (have a look at this [tutorial](https://www.youtube.com/watch?v=yqCHiZrgKzs)).
 Right now, the Exposure (inside the Post Process Volume) is set (statically because of VR quality reasons) to 6.5 which resembles a sunset brightness and the Sun object light being set to 1300 lux which however should be set to 111,000 lux to resemble a real sun.
 This was done to resemble an indoor lighting situation.
 - When setting the shadow resolution of the directional light to "Ultra" the transparent ground material will be visible.